RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/prompts_and_targets/README.md

   - The filtering is not perfect yet, and it's recommended to manually review the output and remove responses that are not sufficiently harmful or have too many warnings.
   - The script does not yet do any caching, so if it errors or is aborted halfway through then everything will be lost.
   - It's does not do calls concurrently yet and so is quite slow.
+- Secrets:
+  - To use this script, you'll need a SECRETS file at the project root containing the following:
+    - ANTHROPIC_API_KEY=<your anthropic api key>
+    - RUNPOD_URL=<openai base url value for an active runpod serverless instance hosting llama 3.
+We currently have one running here: https://www.runpod.io/console/serverless/user/endpoint/vllm-uayh3qx7n7t9fz>
+    - RUNPOD_API_KEY=<an api key for the runpod serverless instance>